 D-1 SCALE OF SAMPLING

+D-1.1 Lot

-D-1.1 Lot — In any consignment, all the containers of the same type and nominal capacity belonging to the same batch of manufacturers shall be grouped together to constitute a lot.
+In any consignment, all the containers of the same type and nominal capacity belonging to the same batch of manufacturers shall be grouped together to constitute a lot.

 D-1.2 The samples shall be tested from each lot to ascertain the containers' conformity to the requirements of this specification (Table 3).